 Applicant: “Thank you!
 Would you please send me the offer in writing so that I can review everything?”

-If you are seeking internships or full-time, professional employment, On-Campus Interviews (OCI) bring prospective employers to the Career Development Center (CDC) to interview and hire CSULB students and alumni.
-Employers may host OCI's either in-person or virtually.
-The model and location of the OCI will be available when applying and will be confirmed when a candidate receives directions on how to sign up for an interview.
+If you are seeking internships or full-time, professional employment, Campus Interviews bring prospective employers to the Career Development Center (CDC) to interview and hire CSULB students and alumni.
+Employers may host Campus Interviews either in-person or virtually.
+The mode and location of the Campus Interviews will be available when applying and will be confirmed when a candidate receives directions on how to sign up for an interview.

-Review the eligibility information and advantages below to determine if OCI is right for you.
+Review the eligibility information and advantages below to determine if Campus Interviews are right for you.

 Who is eligible?